Subscribe to our mailing list and receive our latest news, events and product information.

 You’ve heard it a million times before from your newly converted, barefoot, yoga worshiping, green vegetable only ‘namaste’ mates but there truly is just so much to experience in India.
 Even for all us regular people too and even if you look like everyone else there.
 It’s a country that just keeps giving, and if you scratch a little deeper and get off the itinerary you’ll be rewarded in spades.
 The endless smiles, relentless energy, ever changing landscapes, and the people you meet in the street and on the tour.
 It’s why I travel so much.
 This is living.

-Oh and let’s not forget that Bindi.
-God damn that glorious Bindi. (insert drool emoji)
+Oh and let’s not forget that Bhindi.
+God damn that glorious Bhindi. (insert drool emoji)

 So here’s my mum’s not so secret recipe.